 Once the water in the canner is boiling again, gently place your jars in one at a time using tongs (I prefer canning tongs, but you can technically use any rubber-tipped tongs).

 Once your jars (typically 6-7 quart jars can fit in the canner) are completely covered with the boiling water, put the lid on and boil for 20 minutes (pints) or 25 minutes (quarts).
-For canning at different altitudes, check out this guide for adjusted processing times.
+See below for processing times at different altitudes.

 Once your jars are starting to process in the canner, fill up your next 6-7 jars with hot fruit, syrup, etc.